menandmice/micetro_docs/guides/user-manual/console_disable-enable_dns.rst

 .. meta::
-   :description: What happens when a DNS server is disabled
+   :description: What happens when a DNS server is disabled in Micetro?
-   :keywords: console, disable, DNS, Micetro
+   :keywords: DNS server, Micetro by Men&Mice

 .. _console-disable-enable-dns-server: